Brian O. Bush

 In addition to speech related research, I also continue with

 NLP-related research and development.
 This work has focused on

 other tasks that are usually associated with content-filtering with a

 focus on building production-quality systems.
-In general, AIAS
+In general, AI

 (artificial intelligence; now mostly called machine learning) has been

-a passion for me since I was a child.
+a passion for me since my early teens.